 Dog Training Video Tip: Starting the Heel

-In order for you to teach your dog to heel, it all starts with understanding.
-Your dog must understand if you are going to be walking right or left.
+In order for you to train your dog to heel, it all starts with understanding.
+Your dog needs to learn if you will be signaling them to walk right or left.
 To help facilitate this understanding, you want to use your body in a series of movements to guide your dog in the right direction.

-Next, you’ll start walking in circles with your pup.
-Try the left turn first and remember to pull your dog back as you cross in front while pronouncing the word “heel” out loud.
-When your dog accomplishes a successful turn to the left, reward them with a Bil-Jac treat.
+Start walking in circles with your pup.
+Try left turns first and remember to pull your dog back as you cross in front of them while pronouncing the word “heel” out loud.
+Each time your dog accomplishes a successful turn to the left, reward them with a Bil-Jac treat.
 This will help make the training feel like a game for them.

-After your dog seems comfortable with turning and walking to the left and right, you can begin to introduce pivots.
-Pivot your right foot, baiting your dog with your hand or reward them with a Bil-Jac treat.
+After your dog seems comfortable with turns and walking to the left and right, you can begin to introduce pivots.
+Pivot your right foot while guiding your dog with your hand or with a Bil-Jac treat.
 This pivot motion will expand on your dog’s understanding of turns and help them learn to pay attention to your movements while on a walk.

 Dogs don’t learn as quickly as humans, so it is important to repeat and reinforce new skills several times to help them learn.
-Spend a few days continuing the motion from the turn to the pivot, pronouncing the word “heel” and rewarding your pup with a treat each time.
+Spend a few days practicing the motion from the turn to the pivot, pronouncing the word “heel,” and rewarding your pup with a treat each time.
 Once your best friend seems comfortable, you can move on to Joel’s next recommend move: figure eights.